ParallelMaths/parallel/pages/academy-8aut-week-christmas.md

 Once you have uploaded your work, please answer the question below and click Submit.

-The deadline for submission is stated on your Academy page - please leave ample time to ensure a smooth upload.
+The deadline for submission is **January 7th** - please leave ample time to ensure a smooth upload.

 If you experience any issues with the form, then please email [team@parallel.org.uk](mailto:team@parallel.org.uk).